ivanearisty/obsidian/Classes + Uni/PDS/Concepts/Normalization.md

 1. A→B Here, A is not a superkey because A does not determine all attributes (it only determines B). **Violation of BCNF**.
 2. C→A: Here, C is a superkey because it determines all attributes. **Satisfies BCNF**.

-Since A→BB violates BCNF, R is not in BCNF.
+Since A→B violates BCNF, R is not in BCNF.

 ---